IsolatedSingularity/Minecraft-Generation/README.md

 $$\theta_{ij} = \frac{2\pi j}{n_i} + \mathcal{N}(0, \sigma_\theta)$$

-The first ring contains exactly 3 strongholds between 1,408 and 2,688 blocks—the **speedrunner's constraint**.
+The first ring contains exactly 3 strongholds between 1,408 and 2,688 blocks: the **speedrunner's constraint**.
 Eye of Ender triangulation exploits this bounded domain, requiring only two throws to uniquely determine the stronghold position through intersection of bearing lines.

 Outer rings grow in population following approximate arithmetic progression: 3, 6, 10, 15, 21, 28, 36, then 9 in the final ring.
 The visualization renders all eight rings with distinct colors, angular distribution analysis, and distance scale overlays for route planning.

 *Ring 1 is always between 1,408-2,688 blocks.
-This is not a suggestion—it's mathematics.*
+This is not a suggestion.
+It's mathematics.*

 <br>